-Author’s note: I’m going to share some very private information with you to demonstrate how you can successfully recover from a surgery, without allowing your scoliosis to worsen.
+Author’s note: I’m going to share some very private information with you to demonstrate how you can successfully recover from surgery, without harming your scoliosis.
 It’s important to note – I did NOT have scoliosis surgery or any type of surgery on my back to correct my scoli.
 This story describes a recent surgery I had elsewhere on my body, but my point is anyone with scoliosis needs to take active steps to ensure that your scoliosis does not worsen after a surgery – regardless of the type of surgery.

 Did you know that you can successfully recover from different types of surgery when you have scoliosis, without allowing your scoliosis to worsen?